ababdelo/ESPDiscordClient/README.md

 ## 📄 License

-This project is open source and available under the [NON COMMERCIAL LICENSE](LICENSE.md).
+This project is open source and available under the [MIT LICENSE](LICENSE.md).

 ## 🙏 Acknowledgments